solid/solidproject.org/pages/faqs.md

 # The Bigger Picture

-## Doesn't the [Data Transfer Project](https://datatransferproject.dev) fix the data concerns?
+## Doesn't the Data Transfer Projecthttps://datatransferproject.dev fix the data concerns?
-It’s a great start.
+The [Data Transfer Project](https://datatransferproject.dev) is a great start.
 The next step is to build a healthy array of options for users to make their data work for themselves.

 ## How to integrate iOS and Android apps into Solid?